Create ZIP Files Online Free — No Upload, No Account

 Why Create ZIP Files in the Browser?

 Privacy matters too.
-Cloud-based zip tools often upload your files to process them server-side.
-The ZIP Compressor on PublicSoftTools runs entirely in your browser tab using the fflate library.
+Cloud-based ZIP tools often upload your files to process them server-side.
+The ZIP Compressor on PublicSoftTools runs entirely in your browser tab using the fflate library — a high-performance JavaScript DEFLATE implementation.
 Your files never leave your device.

 How to Create a ZIP File Online — Step by Step

-- Choose a compression level from the dropdown (see the table below for guidance).
+- Choose a compression level from the dropdown (see guidance below)

 - Click Download to save

-The result is a standard ZIP file that opens on Windows, macOS, Linux, iOS, and Android — no special software required on the recipient's end.
+The result is a standard ZIP file that opens on Windows (double-click), macOS (double-click), Linux (unzip command or file manager), iOS (Files app), and Android (built-in or any file manager app) — no special software required on the recipient's end.

 Choosing the Right Compression Level

 The compression level controls the trade-off between output file size and the time spent compressing.
-Here is when to use each:
+Higher levels search for more match patterns in the data, finding better compression opportunities at the cost of CPU time:

 |---|---|---|---|